pablo-01/ST-Lite-Brite-Copy-Machine/README.md

 Overview:
-    This program uses OpenCV to detect position and color of the circles from the solved Lite Brite board and then paints them on the empty [iamhellsmaster.com](https://iamhellsmaster.com/) board.
+    This program uses OpenCV to detect position and color of the circles from the template image (solved Lite Brite board) and then paints them onto the empty board at [iamhellsmaster.com](https://iamhellsmaster.com/).
+It's a copy machine.

     Solved image has to be aligned with the empty board manually.
     (automatic alignment is not implemented yet but I'm testing some solutions SIFT/RANSAC).